awesomemotive/WP-Mail-SMTP/readme.txt

 When using one of our built-in SMTP mail provider integrations (recommended), emails are sent using the provider's direct API.
 This means even if your web host is blocking SMTP ports, your emails still send successfully.

-This helps you fix all WordPress not sending email issues.
+This helps you fix all <a href="https://wpmailsmtp.com/wordpress-not-sending-email/" rel="friend">WordPress not sending email</a> issues.

 WP Mail SMTP plugin includes many different SMTP setup options: